By Marie Murphy

 Items to include during the review of charge capture include:

 Denial Management to Prevention

 When you begin to track and trend denials, it allows for education to be provided to both providers and staff.
-In addition, it allows the opportunity to improve processes and to share in the satisfaction of improvement and eliminating delays in the accounts receivable.
-Do staff understand the difference between a soft and hard denial?
-It is time to start the transition from denial management to denial prevention.
+In addition, it allows the opportunity to improve processes and to share in the satisfaction of improving and eliminating delays in the accounts receivable.
+Transitioning from denial management to denial prevention starts with making sure your staff understand the difference between a soft and hard denial.

 Another opportunity is presented in reviewing your clean claim rate.
 What percent of edits impact the claims that you are trying to send out to your payors?
 Do revenue cycle leaders review and monitor claim scrubber reports to identify manual processes, which result in delays to the submission of claims?